rkapur102/vision-language-specificity/README.md

 # When More Words Say Less: Decoupling Length and Informativity in Image Description Evaluation

-This is the official repository for Kapur et al. (2026): "When More Words Say Less: Decoupling Length and Informativity in Image Description Evaluation" (preprint: LINK).
+This is the official repository for Kapur et al. (2026): "When More Words Say Less: Decoupling Length and Informativity in Image Description Evaluation" (preprint: https://arxiv.org/abs/2601.04609).

 ## Repository structure